 Meet Miami’s first black millionaire: Dana Albert Dorsey, a real estate magnate, philanthropist, Miami’s most famous early black resident, and a Baha’i.

-Dorsey, a sharecropper’s son, was born in 1872 in Quitman, Fulton County, Georgia, as the first child in his family to be born free—not born as a slave.
+Dorsey, a sharecropper’s son, was born in 1872 in Quitman, Brooks County, Georgia, as the first child in his family to be born free—not born into slavery.
 He had only a fourth-grade formal education, and afterward went on to become a self-made man, a generous and celebrated philanthropist, and a follower of the Baha’i Faith.
 Therein lies an amazing tale.

 As a young man, Dorsey moved to Miami in 1897.
 A carpenter by trade, he worked for the Florida First East Coast Railroad Company, owned by Henry Morrison Flagler.
 During this time, he realized that there was a need to provide housing for black workers—so Dorsey began to invest in real estate.